ivan-kud/ml-projects/hierarchical-classification/README.md

 To improve the results, we can also use:
 * 'short_description' and 'name_value_characteristics' features
-* More complicated regular expressions for vectorizer
+* Other approaches for vectorization
 * Feature selection
 * Hyperparameters tuning
 * Various base estimators for LCN and LCPN
-* Unique base estimators for each hierarchy level or for each node
+* Unique estimators for each hierarchy level or for each node
 * Error analysis

 ## References